MitchellMcKee/off-meta-magic/README.md

-These are the back end functions that will data scarpe the deck lists and filter out the data to be stored in the database.
-This code will be copied over to AWS lambda functions that get called by cron jobs from an EC2 instance that host a MongoDB database.
+These are the back end functions that data scarpe deck lists from TopDeck.gg

+First the last 6 months of commander tournaments gets fetched.
+Then this data is stored and filtered be stored in the database.
+This code will be copied over to AWS lambda functions that get called by a React front-end to supply a json file of card data to display.

-The MongoDB will be the source of truth for an S3 bucket that contains the data for the most popular pages.
-Caching the most popular page data in an S3 ensures scaleability for common pages.
-Less common data can still be fetched and generated, it will be a different process.
+The data includes MoxField links to cards played in
+5 or less tournament decks of a given commander.